National Center for Visual Analytics

 Figure: Examples of Visual Analytics applications produced in collaboration with partners.

 National Center for Visual Analytics is a Swedish national resource funded by the Swedish Knowledge Foundation's (KK-Stiftelsen) Visualization Program and our industrial and government research partners in June 2008.
-Below is a list of our present collaborative and funding partners.
+Below is a list of our present and previous collaborative and funding partners.

 Our mission is to develop, enhance and transfer the most advanced methods, tools and applications in Visual Analytics and Geovisual Analytics, discuss problems and possible approaches to solving them, and define appropriate directions for further research.
 Today, NCVA collaborates with many leading research groups including Ericsson research Linkoping, Unilever Port Sunlight, SMHI Norrköping, SCB Statistics Sweden, OECD Paris, Eurostat, Norrköping Kommun, Linkoping Kommun, Göteborg Stad, Statistics Denmark and several European universities.
 Our visualization tools help these organizations to provide knowledge and advanced decision-making information and aims to contribute to increased social benefit and a sustainable society.